 The challenging steep terrain of the Alkham Valley provided Mawson with the ideal opportunity to create his signature design features - great terraces, pergolas and architectural features in a garden context.
 The magnificent 170m long canal pond, and Palladian-style pergola bridges and boathouse pavilion form the central architectural features of the park.

-The main car park in Kearsney Parks is open summer hours from 7am until 9pm and is locked overnight.
-Parking is free for up to 4 hours.
+The main car park in Kearsney Parks is now open summer hours from 7am until 9pm and is locked overnight.
+There are additional disabled parking spaces in the parking area alongside the café - which has staff/disabled spaces and is open from 8am-5.30pm.

 Wildlife